Open It and Start

 Play or study

-Replayable deals
+Replayable starts

 Games, analysis, and session data run locally on your device, not on a remote server.